EnzoGuillouche/PestosWorld/README.md

 Happiness is the way Pestos feel.
 With a low happiness level, they are going to be less efficient in tasks, sleep more, etc.
 On the other hand, with a high happiness level, Pestos are going to be curious, creative, efficient.
-And then, they will reproduce reaching a certain level of happiness.
+And then, they will reproduce reaching a 75% average of happiness.

 #### Factors

 Happiness in PestosWorld comes from four main factors:

-**Curiosity** – the urge to explore and discover new places.
+**Curiosity** – the urge to explore and discover new places.<br>
-**Creativity** – the drive to invent, build, and decorate.
+**Creativity** – the drive to invent, build, and decorate.<br>
-**Comfort** – the sense of safety, warmth, and personal space.
+**Comfort** – the sense of safety, warmth, and personal space.<br>
 **Socialization** – the joy of interacting and forming bonds with others.

 The happiness' factors can be increased when Pestos perform actions.